misto89/PHP-MVC-Framework/assets/js/Readme.txt

-This folder contains all javascript files.
+This folder must contain all javascript files.